material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 This pattern is important because:

 - It allows execution to occur in separate threads, processes, or workers.
-- Execution relies on code. plans can be represented in rich user interfaces. plans can also be sent "over the wire".
+- Execution relies on code.
+Plans can be represented in rich user interfaces.
+Plans can also be sent "over the wire".

 ### A plan of motion